Bunnings has found a buyer for a four month old outlet in Melbourne’s outer south east.

 At present, about 11,000 vehicles pass Bunnings Clyde North.

 By 2041, the agents said, relying on VicRoads data, that number will rise to about 25,000.

-Last June, local developer Goldfields Group paid $110 million for a 71-hectare Clyde North farm, earmarked for a 1000 lot-plus housing estate.
+Last June, local developer Goldfields Group paid $110m for a 71ha Clyde North farm, earmarked for a 1000 lot-plus housing estate.